Educational Standards and Technical and Vocational Education and Training (ESTVET)

 (ii)Procurement of equipment for the science laboratory for Francistown College of Technical and Vocational Education.
 The list of the equipment is attached in the funding proposal as Annex 2 (b) of the Request Form.

-The sector goal is to contribute to the improvement of the quality of education and training in Botswana.
 The objective of the proposal is to help improve access to vocational education and training programs and an integrated system with close links to formal education that enhances the recognition of prior learning.
 This will be achieved through carrying out studies the results of which can guide actions to be undertaken, provide training of DTVET teachers and staff.
 The studies will involve:

 (i) developing standards and indicators for quality education for Botswana;